flass/pantagruel/INSTALL.md

 pantagruel_pipeline/pantagruel/install_dependencies.sh pantagruel_pipeline/ --no-debian --no-interpro --no-brew --no-docker
 ```

-### Checking ALE functions

-You may want to test that ALE commands work after installation (see [here](https://github.com/flass/pantagruel/blob/master/doc/installing_ALE.md#checking-it-works)), by typing the single commands `ALEml` and `ALEobserve` - preceeeded by `docker run --user $USER -v $PWD:$PWD -w $PWD panta` if using the Pantagruel dependency docker image described above, or `docker run --user $USER -v $PWD:$PWD -w $PWD boussau/alesuite` if using the scripted install of Pantagruel and the Docker version of ALE.

 ________

 ## The details if you are picky

 If you are using a Debian environment but don't want to run the install script all at once (you may have your own reasons), here is a summary of what it does, so you can manually install each piece of software at your own discretion.
 These indications would also stand for installation on another type of Linux/Unix OS (e.g. Redhat, MacOS), but you would have to adapt the first part (using `apt` to install system packages on a Debian OS) to the relevant system (e.g. for a Red Hat OS, using `yum` instead of `apt`, and finding the matching packages).
-A special note clarifying deferent scenarios to install ALE can be found [here](https://github.com/flass/pantagruel/blob/master/doc/installing_ALE.md).

 ### Platform-dependent software installation: using Debian system packages